 Always first, always of top importance.
-The answer is yes, it can be perfectly safe!
+The answer is yes; it can be perfectly safe!
 When I travel alone, I am much more vigilant that if with somebody else.
 I pay extra attention to my surroundings and keep my eyes open at all times.
-If you are not observant by nature, you will surely develop this skill as well, among others.
+If you are not observant by nature, you will indeed develop this skill as well, among others.

 It may never happen, but if you do feel little out of place and lost, I suggest asking a fellow female for help.
 If in a country where the local language is not English, go to a hotel reception desk.
 It is very likely someone there would be able to help if you needed it.